anmilleriii/multilabel-lsvm/README.md

 `py ./1_mitigation/mitigation_model.py`

-or

-`py ./2_maintenance/maintenance_model.py`

 Prediction output will be in the respective 'out' directories

 ## Limitations

 1. 'train_set' data set is used based on naive string matching with some oversight.
-This should be improved by manually going through some 'Mitigation' fields and classifying them by hand.
+This should be improved by manually classifying a greater sample of 'Mitigation' fields by hand.
-2. Accuracy is not a meaningful metric for the 'apply_set' data, since the model is used to make predictions (must spot check manually)
+2. Accuracy is not a meaningful metric for the 'apply_set' data, since the model is used to make predictions (i.e., must spot check manually)
-3. Foreign-language entries are somewhat correctly classified, but with low fidelity
+3. Foreign-language entries are classified with low fidelity due to lack of manual classification.
-4. 'train_set' data (3,569 records) are not classified by NLP, but rather string-matching/manually
+4. 'train_set' data (3,569 records) are not classified by NLP, but rather string-matching/manually with inherent biases.